hbened01/podcast-itunes/README.md

 🔗 For more info about React, checkout the [React Page Documentation](https://beta.es.reactjs.org/).

-🔗 For more info about Vite, checkout the [React Page Documentation](https://vitejs.dev/guide/).
+🔗 For more info about Vite, checkout the [Vite Page Documentation](https://vitejs.dev/guide/).

-🔗 For more info about Tailwind, checkout the [React Page Documentation](https://tailwindcss.com/docs/installation/).
+🔗 For more info about Tailwind, checkout the [Tailwind Page Documentation](https://tailwindcss.com/docs/installation/).